 The city is doing its best to recover and work is well underway to repair the city to its former glory.
-As someone who had never seen Christchurch prior to the earthquakes, it is hard to imagine what it looked like without decimated buildings and shipping containers everywhere.
+It’s hard to imagine what Christchurch looked like without decimated buildings and shipping containers everywhere.

-When I first arrived in Christchurch in February 2014, I couldn’t believe the scale of the damage, it was extraordinary.
-The damage was so evident, I felt like I was walking through a war zone, especially in the centre of the city, which should have been full of people, yet apart from a handful of tourists and locals, it was empty.
+When I first arrived in the city in February 2014, I couldn’t believe the scale of the damage.
+It was extraordinary.
+The damage was so evident, I felt like I was walking through a war zone.
+Christchurch city centre should have been full of people, yet apart from a handful of tourists and locals, it was empty.

-The city has greatly improved since I first arrived, as more and buildings are going up, but there are still old buildings that remain as a testament to the power of nature!
+The city has greatly improved since I first arrived.
+More and buildings are going up, but there are still old buildings that remain as a testament to the power of nature!

 The ingenuity and spirit of the people in Christchurch should be applauded, as they have remained firm in the face of adversity and are seeing their city rise from the ashes again as a result.

-It can be difficult at times living in Christchurch, as the rebuilding work is evident everywhere, and if you are working in the rebuild, then you will be working long hours.
+It can be difficult at times living in Christchurch.
+The rebuilding work is evident everywhere, and if you are working in the rebuild, then you will be working long hours.

-So, it can feel as if you have a lack of time to see things in and around the city and just have time to relax!
+This can make you feel as if you have a lack of time to explore Christchurch.
+Simply finding the time to relax was tricky at times!

 However, despite the earthquakes and the damage, Christchurch is still one of the best places in the South Island to visit!
 There is amazing natural beauty from the Port at Lyttleton to Taylor’s Mistake, which I believe is one of the best beaches in New Zealand!

 Perhaps the best thing about Christchurch is that it is gradually improving, so there are also new things to see, new places opening.
 The city is ever-changing and is certainly a more lively and vibrant place than when I first arrived!